dloscutoff/hbl/docs/thimble-builtins.md

 Takes an integer; returns 1 if the argument is an odd number, 0 if even.

+### `product`

+Takes a list of integers, [flattens](#flatten) it, and returns its product.
+If the list is empty, returns 1.
+If the flattened list contains any elements besides integers, throws an error.

 ### `reverse`

 Takes a list and returns a new list with the same elements in the opposite order.

+### `sum`

+Takes a list of integers, [flattens](#flatten) it, and returns its sum.
+If the list is empty, returns 0.
+If the flattened list contains any elements besides integers, throws an error.

 ### `tail`